apace100/origins-docs/docs/types/entity_action_types/add_velocity.md

 !!! note

-    If the action behaves unexpectedly, try setting either the `client` (should always work0 or `server` (might not work) boolean fields to `false`.
+    If the entity action type behaves unexpectedly, try setting either the `client` (should always work) or `server` (might not work) boolean fields to `false`.
 [Here are some examples.](https://github.com/apace100/apoli/blob/3115c41ea4390ad9ced3ae5be86151131accc36f/testdata/apoli/powers/add_velocity.json)

 ### Fields